DylanG33/Capstone-p1/Methodology.md

 The BIND9 setup will consist of several key components:

 1. **Main Config File** (`named.conf`): Tells BIND9 how to operate, what zones to load, and where to find RPZ rules
-2. **RPZ Zone File**: Contains the actual blocklist - the phishing domains to block
+2. **RPZ Zone File**: Contains the actual blocklist and the phishing domains to block
 3. **Logging Configuration**: Records all DNS queries to track what's being blocked
 4. **Upstream DNS Settings**: Configures which external DNS servers BIND9 forwards legitimate queries to